Guides, Italy

 Disclaimer: This post may contain affiliate links.
 If you make a purchase through one of these links, I will earn a small commission.
 This occurs at no added cost to you.

-Holy freaking wow!
+Wow!
 Italy is an absolutely gorgeous country no matter where you go.
-From Venice’s captivating decay, Tuscany’s vibrant green and burnt orange towns, to the impressive cliffs of Capri.
-It’s all beautiful.
-Even amid Naples filth there are tucked away corners of mesmerizing urban cityscapes.
+It’s all beautiful, from Venice’s captivating decay, Tuscany’s vibrant green and burnt orange towns, to the impressive cliffs.
+Even amid Naples’ rough edges, you can find tucked-away corners of mesmerizing urban cityscapes.

 It’s not an exaggeration to say everywhere you look has the potential to leave you speechless if not for the fact that you know around the corner will be something equally, if not more so, impressive.